 Cadhay is located in Ottery St Mary, in the heart of rural East Devon, ten miles east of Exeter and six miles from the sea and beach at Sidmouth.East Devon is an ideal place to enjoy walks, along the lovely Otter Valley, around West Hill and Woodbury Common, and on the South West Coast Path.
 The nearby coastal stretch that extends across East Devon and West Dorset takes in the Jurassic Coast World Heritage Site, covering 95 miles of stunning coastline.

 Things To Do

 Walking, obviously, but there’s also the lovely town of Ottery (the birth-place of Coleridge) to explore, and Otterton Mill to mosey around, to admire its arts and crafts.

 All types of water-sports are available on the Exe, and up on Dartmoor you can do orienteering, rock-climbing and pony-trekking.

 Cadhay is ideal for a party of friends or family, a wedding or special celebration.
-The capacity for wedding ceremonies is 110 people (40 in main house or 110 in garden/granary/tearoom) and 150 people for marquee wedding receptions.
-The house holds a wedding license for either a specially-built glass atrium, or the stunning Roof Chamber, arch-braced with chestnut (Rupert’s grandmother believed the chestnut kept the cobwebs at bay).
+The capacity for wedding ceremonies is 110 people (40 in main house or 110 in Garden/Granary/Old Apple Store) and 150 people for marquee wedding receptions.
+The house holds a wedding license for a charming outdoor ceremony, or a ceremony inside in either the vintage barn (the Old Apple Store) or the stunning Roof Chamber, arch-braced with chestnut (Rupert’s grandmother believed the chestnut kept the cobwebs at bay).